How ‘Woke Gender Ideology’ Became a Political Weapon

 What Is “Woke Gender Ideology”?

-The phrase “woke gender ideology” is a construct used to dismiss the validity of transgender and non-binary identities by framing them as extreme or radical.
-The term “woke”—originally a call for awareness of social injustice—has been co-opted as a pejorative.
-When paired with “gender ideology,” it falsely suggests that acknowledging diverse gender identities is part of a political agenda rather than a recognition of human diversity.
+The phrase “woke gender ideology” has been used as a weapon to dismiss transgender and non-binary identities.
+The word woke, once about social awareness, has been twisted into an insult.
+Combined with “gender ideology,” it falsely implies that acknowledging gender diversity is part of a political agenda rather than a recognition of human experience.

 President Trump’s memo rehashes these traditionalist fears, asserting that affirming diverse gender identities undermines biological truths and women’s rights.
 However, this framing deliberately obscures the nuanced realities of both gender identity and women’s rights advocacy.